advpropsys/ganbot/README.md

 Colors are matched from pretrained Hayao .pth weights https://github.com/ptran1203/pytorch-animeGAN or Chainsawman weights which i got after training AnimeGAN on first season of CSM.

 Bot is made via telebot and uses global states to define which model to use to evaluate needed output.

+It is hosted on private server for easier handling, so it is available by request only.